-11.2.3 Retired persons sixty (60) years and older
+11.2.2 Retired persons sixty (60) years and older

 - (a) Retired persons sixty years and older, qualify for special rebates according to their pensioner and age status.
-To qualify for the rebate a property owner must: - (i) Occupy the property as his / her normal residence; - (ii) Be at least 60 years of age as the breadwinner as at the date of application; - (iii) Be in receipt of a monthly pension as the only source of income. except that interest on investments will be allowed and must be declared and may not exceed 25% of the pension income; and - (iv) The total monthly household income will be limited to R 30 000.00 per month. - (b) Property owners must apply on the prescribed application form for a rebate as determined by the Municipality.
-Applications must be accompanied by: - (i) A certified copy of the identity document or any other proof of the owner's age which is acceptable to the Municipality; - (ii) Sufficient proof of income of the owner and his / her spouse; and - (iii) An affidavit from the owner. - (c) All applications must be addressed in writing to the Municipality Only the prescribed form will be excepted for the financial year in respect of which the property rate is levied.
-Any new applications for the 20234/20245 financial year and onwards must be addressed in writing to the municipality for the financial year in respect of which the rate is levied.
-If the rebate applied for is granted the rebate will apply from the date of receipt of such application and will be regarded as a once off requirement.
-These rebates are over and above the R220,000 exemption on residential properties referred to in paragraph 9.1(b) of this policy. - (d) An additional rebate (based on the total property value rates payable) of a maximum of 10 % will be granted by the Municipality for the 20234/2024 5 financial year.
+To qualify for the rebate a property owner must: - (i) Occupy the property as his / her normal residence; - (ii) Be at least 60 years of age as at the date of application;

-(e) The Municipality retains the right to refuse the rebates if the details supplied in the application form were incomplete, incorrect or false.
+- (iii) Be in receipt of a monthly pension as the only source of income. - (iv) The total monthly household income will be limited to R 30 000.00 per month. - (b) Property owners must apply on the prescribed application form for a rebate as determined by the Municipality.
+Applications must be accompanied by: - (i) A certified copy of the identity document or any other proof of the owner's age which is acceptable to the Municipality; - (ii) Sufficient proof of income of the owner and his / her spouse; and - (c) Only the prescribed form will be excepted for the financial year in respect of which the property rate is levied.
+If the rebate applied for is granted the rebate will apply from the date of application.
+These rebates are over and above the R220,000 exemption on residential properties referred to in paragraph 9.1(b) of this policy. - (d) An additional rebate (based on the rates payable) of a maximum of 10 % will be granted by the Municipality for the 2024/2024 5 financial year. - (e) The Municipality retains the right to refuse the rebates if the details supplied in the application form were incomplete, incorrect or false.

-11.2.4 Amateur sporting organisations
+11.2.3 Amateur sporting organisations